RobertGummesson/BuildTimeAnalyzer-for-Xcode/README.md

 With Xcode 8 and above, plug-ins are no longer supported.
 I am working around this by [turning the project into a standalone app](https://github.com/RobertGummesson/BuildTimeAnalyzer-for-Xcode/issues/38).
 This will unfortunately limit the functionality.

 There is still some work and Q.A to be done but if you'd like to access it now, you can [give it a try from here](https://github.com/RobertGummesson/BuildTimeAnalyzer-for-Xcode/tree/Standalone-for-Xcode-8).
 Consider it a bit experimental.
-If not, stay tuned.
-The branch should make it to master soon.
+If you rather wait, the branch should make it to master soon.

 ## Contributions